Some More Regional SE Queensland Public Clocks (from left to right).

 Gympie the next city had two impressive public clocks.
 We had the experience of climbing both towers.
 The Town Hall, built in 1891, had a clock made by Flavelle, Roberts & Sankey of Brisbane and London.
 This mechanical clock needed to be wound every 5 days.
 In the last 20 years it has been replaced with a Synchronome Pty Ltd. clock – the original movement remaining in the tower.

 The Gympie Court House built in 1901/02 had a Brisbane Synchronome clock installed.
 This clock has also been retired with a replacement Synchronome Pty Ltd. electronic Swiss Mobatime master.

-Finally. at our last stop at Nambour, we visited the Museum where the original Brisbane Synchronome clock that once hung on the Nambour Shire Council Chambers between 1953 and 1987 is now displayed.
-It was rescued from the City Council Depot in 2018.
-The movement has been replaced with a continuous sweep electric motor.
+Our 2 day trip was completed with the last stop at Nambour.
+At the Museum (on Bury St.) we discovered an original Brisbane Synchronome clock.
+It once hung on the Nambour Shire Council Chambers between 1953 and 1987.
+Rescued from the City Council Depot yard in 2018, the movement though has been replaced with a continuous sweep electric motor.

 Mackay Clock Tower

 Another example of a combined Telegraph and Postal Office built between 1883-1884 with open verandas and a central three-dial clock tower.
 The lower level housed the Post and Telegraph services, the upper level the master residences.
 This was a grand building for a small town of 2,300 in 1883.

 In 1938 it was extensively remodelled in art deco style leaving only glimpses of the old exterior.
 A picture near the entry door shows these alterations.
 The charming old timber and masonry clock tower was replaced with a brick tower.
 New electric clocks were installed with simple dials of white or black hands and dashes for numbers.
 In 1995 the PO moved out and the building became a telephone exchange for Telstra.